Inspiring people to practice kindness and pass it on to others

 We collected over a 1000 boxes of Macaroni and Cheese for the food bank.
 We made it fun by making a dominoes out of the boxes.

 Posted over 1 year ago by Trisha Klancar from Quebec City

 We had a house warming party and asked guests to bring food for the local food pantry instead of a house warming gift.
 We collected almost twenty bags of food.

-Posted 12 months ago by Mary Rossettini from Northern New Jersey
+Posted about 1 year ago by Mary Rossettini from Northern New Jersey